 Already oriented at a previous institution?
 Although you may have attended an orientation at another college or university, you will find that BSO will help you learn how to take advantage of the resources and opportunities available to you at OHIO as you transition into this community.
 Placement tests are also offered for students who may need to take chemistry or a modern language.

 BSO is for students and parents.
-Transfer students attend a one-and-a-half-day Orientation in June, and parents/guardians are strongly encouraged to attend.
+Transfer students attend a two-day Orientation in June, and parents/guardians are strongly encouraged to attend.
 With separate tracks for students and parents, the entire family can become informed about university academic programs, policies, facilities, and services.

 Registering for BSO.
 Beginning in early April, invitations to register online for a summer BSO session will be mailed to admitted transfer students.
 You will select your preferred dates of attendance online; note that dates are available on a first-come, first-served basis.

 - Orientation is a requirement of all undergraduate transfer students and is a two-day program.

 - The Orientation reservation site is accessible through your My OHIO portal.
 Reservations for Orientation cannot be accepted by phone.
 In your My OHIO portal, click on the "My Applications" tab and look for the Bobcat Student Orientation box.
 From there, access the online reservation system for BSO.
 Choose the date you would prefer for your first day of BSO and enter any parent or guest information.
 Print a copy of the confirmation letter and bring it with you to BSO.